banguit/fluentfilters/README.md

 }
 ```

-`Note: If you are looking for FluentFilters for ASP.NET MVC2/3, you can find them [here](http://fluentfilters.codeplex.com/)`
+## `NOTE: If you are looking for FluentFilters for ASP.NET MVC2/3, you can find it on fluentfilters.codeplex.com`